-European mistletoe seems to increase the immune system.
-By increasing the immune system European mistletoe might decrease the effectiveness of medications that decrease the immune system.
+European mistletoe seems to increase the activity of the immune system.
+By increasing the immune system, European mistletoe might decrease the effectiveness of medications that decrease the immune system.

 Herbs and supplements that might harm the liver: There is some concern that European mistletoe might harm the liver.
 In theory, using European mistletoe along with other products that might harm the liver could increase the risk of dangerous liver damage.
 Some of these products include androstenedione, chaparral, comfrey, DHEA, germander, niacin, pennyroyal oil, red yeast, and others.